cristianmontenegrop/H09-good-readme-generator/readme.md

 ## Usage

-After clone make a copy of .env.sample, and fill in your environement variables.
+After clone make a copy of .env.sample, and fill in tour environment variables

 ## License

-This project is licensed under the Apache 2.0 license.
+This project is licensed under the MIT license.

 ## Contributing

-Hit me up on Slack - I have lots for your to do
+Slack me any time!

 ## Tests